-This is an activity in which participants learn about navigation, and Capt Cook’s journeys, whilst building a globe.
+This is an activity in which participants learn about European navigational parameters, and the journeys of Tasman and Cook, whilst building a globe.

 Step 1.
 The Framework: Meridians & Latitude